 The Best Prime Rib Roast Recipe

 We have so many traditions in our family that revolve around food!
 Can anyone relate?
 Many years ago when my husband was still in dental school, we lived far away from our families and were not able to go home for Christmas, as did many of our friends, so we decided to have Christmas dinner together in the apartment clubhouse.
 I decided to try my hand at making prime rib and it was so good!
-Since then, making prime rib has become our Christmas dinner tradition and over the years I’ve tweaked this recipe and I think that this is the best Prime Rib Roast Recipe now that I’ve had time to master it!
+Since then, making prime rib has become our Christmas dinner tradition.
+Over the years I’ve tweaked this recipe and I think this is the best Prime Rib Roast Recipe now that I’ve had time to master it!

 Kitchen Essentials for Roasting a Prime Rib

 Roasting a Prime Rib had always been something that intimidated me until I tried using this method to roast it.
 Getting this recipe down has taken some fine tuning over the years, but I think this is the best method I’ve tried that usually makes the perfect prime rib.
 One of the most important tools you will need is a thermometer.
-This one I used here (linked below) is my favorite because you can insert it into the meat and gives you an accurate temperature reading.
-It syncs to an app in your phone and works great.
+The one I used here (linked below) is my favorite because you can insert it into the meat and it gives you an accurate temperature reading.
+It syncs to an app on your phone and works great.
 You will also need a baking sheet to prep the meat and a roasting pan with a rack.